cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 In this standard, the properties "profile", "name", "version", "licenses", and "description" are required.
 All other properties listed above are optional; additional properties may also be added.

+If it is more appropriate, the "sources" and "contributors" properties can be specified per resource.

 ## Resources

 ### Vector spatial scales